OUCyf/OUCyf.github.io/blog/2022/02/22-git.md

 +++
-title = "About This Website &ndash; Git and Deploy" descr = """
+title = "Git and github"
+descr = """
-    How to deploy your website with Github CI/CD.
+    how to use git with github.
     """
-tags = ["website","html","css","javascript","julia","franklin-jl"]
+tags = ["git","github"]
 +++